Savannah Speech & Hearing Center

 Outreach Coordinator

-Jenna began volunteering with Savannah Speech & Hearing in 2013 and was overjoyed to come onboard as Outreach Coordinator in the summer of 2021.
-She is the host of the “Speak Easy” Survivors’ Support Group here at the Center on Friday mornings.
+Jenna began volunteering with Savannah Speech & Hearing in 2013 and was overjoyed to come on board as Outreach Coordinator in the summer of 2021.
+She is the host of the “Speak Easy” stroke and TBI Survivors’ Support Group here at the Center on Friday mornings and she orchestrates our community hearing screenings, providing free hearing screenings for nearly 10,000 school children every year.
 Jenna is a Charleston native and former resident of New Orleans who finds Savannah to be just right.
 She is a graduate of the Savannah College of Art & Design, a longtime practitioner of yoga, and is happily married with two beautiful pups.

 Cigna + Oscar Employee Healthcare Coverage